vmware-tanzu/velero/site/docs/main/restic.md

 It also provides a plugin model that enables anyone to implement additional object and block storage backends, outside the main Velero repository.

 The restic intergation was added to give you an out-of-the-box solution for backing up and restoring almost any type of Kubernetes volume.
-This is a new capability for Velero, not a replacement for existing functionality.
+This integration is an addition to Velero's capabilities, not a replacement for existing functionality.
 If you're running on AWS, and taking EBS snapshots as part of your regular Velero backups, there's no need to switch to using restic.
-However, if you've been waiting for a volume snapshot plugin for your storage platform, or if you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, restic might be for you.
+However, if you need a volume snapshot plugin for your storage platform, or if you're using EFS, AzureFile, NFS, emptyDir, local, or any other volume type that doesn't have a native snapshot concept, restic might be for you.

 Restic is not tied to a specific storage platform, which means that this integration also paves the way for future work to enable